tdulcet/Distributed-Computing-Scripts/README.md

   --unreserve-all       Unreserve all assignments and exit.
 Quit GIMPS
                         immediately.
 Requires that the instance is registered with PrimeNet.
-  --no-more-work        Prevent the script from getting new assignments and
+  --no-more-work        Prevent this program from getting new assignments and
                         exit.
 Quit GIMPS after current work completes.
   --ping                Ping the PrimeNet server, show version information and
                         exit.
   --setup               Prompt for all the options that are needed to setup
-                        the script and exit.
+                        this program and exit.

   Registering Options:
     Sent to PrimeNet/GIMPS when registering.
 It will automatically send